 Norwegian Forest Cats are known to sport very diverse coat colors and pattern variants, including:

-While certainly not the most demanding of cats when it comes to grooming, the wegie’s long, thick coat certainly benefits from frequent brushing.
-Fortunately, wegies are not particularly heavy shedders, but they will need consistent brushing to prevent knotted fur and hairballs when self-grooming.
+While certainly not the most high maintenance of cats when it comes to grooming, the wegie’s long, thick coat requires frequent brushing.
+Wegies are not particularly heavy shedders, but consistent brushing will prevent their coats from becoming matted or knotted and will reduce hairballs caused by self-grooming.

 Norwegian Forest Cats are thought to have been brought to Norway centuries or even millennia ago, and even appear in Norse mythology.
 They are considered a natural breed, having developed without intentional breeding.
-The domestic wegie enjoyed a relatively understated place in the family home until 1938, when a striking individual was presented at a cat fancy show and left quite the impression.
+The domestic wegie enjoyed a relatively understated place in the family home until 1938, when a particularly striking wegie was presented at an international cat fancy show and left quite the impression on attendees.

-Though generally rare in the U.S., Norwegian Forest Cats are popular as pets in most of Scandinavia, France and China.
-Wegies are believed to be an ancestor of the Maine Coon Cat, and are sometimes mistaken as such.
+Although rare in the U.S., Norwegian Forest Cats are popular as pets in most of Scandinavia, France and China.
+Wegies are believed to be an ancestor of the Maine Coon Cat and are sometimes mistaken as such.
 They are still a relatively new cat breed on the international cat show circuit, especially in the U.S. — but when they do make appearances, they are usually a crowd favorite.